DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-summary-row.md

 # TableSummaryRow Plugin Reference

-A plugin that renders table rows that display total, group, and tree summary.
+A plugin that renders table rows that display a total, group, and tree summary.

 ## Importing